hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/09_differential_peaks.md

 ### Performing the differential analysis

-The core functionality of DiffBind is the differential binding affinity analysis, which enables binding sites to be identified that are statistically significantly differentially bound between sample groups.
-The core analysis routines are executed, by default using DESeq2 with an option to also use edgeR.
+The core functionality of DiffBind is the differential binding affinity analysis, which enables binding sites to be identified that are **statistically significantly differentially bound between sample groups**.
+The core analysis routines are executed, by default using **DESeq2** with an option to also use **edgeR**.
 Each tool will assign a p-value and FDR to each candidate binding site indicating confidence that they are differentially bound.

 The main differential analysis function is invoked as follows: